Skip to content Skip to footer navigation

 Manual espresso machines aren't as easy to use as pod machines, but just how much user interaction is required depends on the machine and its capabilities.

-But with a bit of knowledge, most people will be able to master the manual in no time.
+With a bit of knowledge, most people will be able to master the manual coffee machine in no time.

 Other types of coffee machines

-If you're still not sure if a manual is right for you, but you want the benefits of using ground coffee beans instead of pods, you could consider these machines.
+If you're still not sure if a manual is right for you, but you want the benefits of using ground coffee beans instead of pods, there are some other types of coffee machines you could consider.

 Automatic espresso machine

-A relatively easy to use option that works by putting your cup under the spout and pushing a button – the machine does all the work of grinding the coffee and making the espresso.
-Some models may even automatically froth milk .
+All you have to do is put your cup under the spout and push a button – the machine does all the work of grinding the coffee and making the espresso.
+Some models may even automatically froth milk.

 Semi-automatic espresso machine

-"If you want to be involved in most of the coffee-making experience and get barista level quality, go with a semi-automatic machine."
+We recommend choosing a semi-automatic machine if you want to be involved in most of the coffee-making process and get barista-level quality.

 Non-espresso manual machines

-There are also non-espresso manual coffee machines, such as vacuum coffee machines (sometimes called siphon or syphon machines), electric filter coffee machines and pour-over devices (also known as the drip brew method).
+There are also non-espresso manual coffee machines, such as vacuum coffee machines (sometimes called siphon or syphon machines); electric filter coffee machines; and pour-over machines, which take the old-school drip brew method to a new, automated level.

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.